bregman-arie/devops-exercises/exercises/containers/working_with_images.md

 ### Requirements

-Make sure Podman, Docker (or any other containers engine) is installed on your system
+Make sure Podman or Docker (or any other containers engine) is installed on your system

 ### Instructions